 What about my existing direct debit?

-If you have a direct debit with your current supplier, we suggest you cancel your direct debit authority with your current supplier - only after you have paid your final bill and confirmed the transfer of your supply.
+If you have a direct debit with your current supplier, you should cancel it once you've paid your final bill and confirmed the transfer of your supply.

 Your existing energy supplier will confirm this process with you.